 Start planning your path to medical school

-While there are many steps in the medical school application process, having an understanding of what you need to do at various times can help you stay on track.
+While there are many steps process for medical school applications, understanding the timing and deadlines will help you stay on track.

 It’s also never too early to start thinking about portions of the medical school application process that are further down the road, such as interviews.
 Make sure you’re prepared for these conversations by reading our article “How to Prepare for Medical School Interviews: Steps for Success.”